Dog Won't Sleep at Night? Here's What You Need to Do NOW

 Like us, noises and other external stimuli could be keeping your dog up.
 Dogs prefer to see the source of any noises around them.
 Since there are typically fewer loud noises during the night (though this is different for everyone), a dog may be woken from sleep to investigate a mysterious sound.

+Well, maybe the sound isn't a mystery — it's just the neighbor's cat running around outside.
+Your pooch needs to know that 1 AM is no time to play.
+This is where good training comes in handy.
 White noise machines can also help a dog with anxiety by providing a sort of audible socialization training.
 Similar to how socialization desensitizes dogs to new experiences, white or pink noise machines can acclimate your pet to various sounds.

 Is Sleep Important for Dogs?

+Sleep itself is important, but the amount of slumber your pet needs is even more crucial.
+The amount of sleep your dog needs may be different than your own schedule.
+If you have other dogs, they could each require varying hours of rest.
 Factors like age, health, and activity level all affect a canine's sleep needs.
-Dogs usually sleep 9-14 hours a day, but if you have a puppy, you'll want to allow them 18-20 hours of rest.
+Dogs usually sleep 9-14 hours a day, but if you have older dogs or a puppy, you'll want to allow them 18-20 hours of rest.
 Likewise, a working Border Collie needs more time to replenish its energy reserves than a lap dog.

 How to Help Your Dog Sleep at Night

 As we've seen, there are many different reasons that you're furry friend is staying up at night.
 Luckily, there are even more potential solutions to help dogs get some shut-eye.
-From a cozy bed to natural sleep and relaxation aids like cannabidiol, we've gathered all the top tips for healthy sleep.
+From a cozy dog bed, to natural sleep and relaxation aids like cannabidiol, we've gathered all the top tips for healthy sleep.

 It's important to determine the cause of your dog's restlessness.
 You must also keep their individual quirks in mind.
 While crate training is effective for most pets, it would not be suitable for dogs with PTSD involving small spaces.
 Similarly, an old pooch may not receive the same benefits from a dog park trip that a younger pup would.
+Once you're sure of your dog's underlying conditions, try these methods for getting your canine to get more sleep.
+Use one technique, or test out a few!

 Provide a Peaceful Sleeping Environment